• Skip to primary navigation

 Instructions

-• Put the butter and sugar in to a large bowl and beat together until fluffy.
+• Put 225 g Butter and 225 g Caster sugar into a large bowl and beat together until fluffy.

-• Add the self raising flour and orange zest and gently fold everything together until smooth.
+• Add 225 g Self-raising flour and zest of 1 Orange and gently fold everything together until smooth.
 Don't over mix at this point.

-• Pour in to a loaf tin lined with baking paper.
-Put in the oven at 200°C/400°F/Gas 6 for 50-55 minutes, until a skewer comes out clean.
+• Pour into a loaf tin lined with baking paper.
+Put in the oven for 50-55 minutes, until a skewer comes out clean.

-• Mix together the icing sugar and juice from the orange.
+• Mix together 90 g Icing sugar and juice from 1 Orange.
 Using a fork or knife, make holes in the loaf and then pour the orange icing all over it.

 • Leave to cool and then slice.